World Humanitarian Day 2018

 Similarly, the break-up of a relationship can cause a person who is insecure or isolated to collapse while a similar break-up, though sad, doesn’t keep a more secure and social person from moving on.
 This doesn’t necessarily mean that their relationships were any more or less meaningful or that the break-ups were any more or less heart-breaking.
 The quality of the two people’s internal strengths and external supports are what made the difference.

-On the other hand, it’s just true that a pile up of stressors can make even the most well-adjusted and social person feel like hiding under the covers.
+On the other hand, it’s just true that a pile-up of stressors can make even the most well-adjusted and social person feel like hiding under the covers.
 Sometimes life hands out too many difficult things at once to deal with.
 Sometimes, in either a burst of optimism or an inability to say no, an individual takes on more than he or she can handle.

 The answer to having a less stressful life, then, is to either decrease the number or intensity of stressors or to increase your own ability to cope.
 Ideally, you’ll work on both.
 You’ll never be stress-free.
 In fact, life would be pretty dull without some stress in it.
 A reasonable amount of stress is what motivates us to make changes in our lives and to figure out how to address or adapt to challenges.
 But you can take charge of how stress impacts your life.

-Excerpt from Psych Central, read the full article here
+Excerpt from Psych Central, read the full article here.

+“Everyone reacts differently to stress – it’s a very personal thing.”
 Stress can occur when the demands put upon someone by certain situations or thoughts, can make them feel angry, frustrated or anxious.
 However, the things that cause stress can vary from person to person, and what is stressful to one person isn’t always stressful to another.

 Too much stress can lead to physical, mental and emotional problems.
 Anxiety and depression are amongst the most common health problems, and the majority of cases are caused by stress.
 Research by mental health charities also suggests that a quarter of the population will have a mental health problem at some point in their lives.

 When the chemicals that are released during stressful situations build up from not being used, their effects are felt by the body.
 These can increase blood pressure, heart rate and the amount that you sweat.
-Some can prevent your immune system from functioning properly, as well as releasing fat and sugar into your blood stream
+Some can prevent your immune system from functioning properly, as well as releasing fat and sugar into your bloodstream.

+Causes.
 Everyone reacts differently to stressful situations, and a situation that one person finds stressful may not be stressful to someone else.
 Therefore, almost anything can cause stress and it has different triggers.